tylervanable/python_projects/summer2024/review/README.md

 - 'f_strings': program that demonstrates the use of displaying text with two different variable types using the f-string
 - 'num_manipulation': program that demonstrates how casting can impact data types in Python
 - 'rollercoaster_height': branching program that requests the user's height in centimeters and prints a message depending on if the user is able to ride a rollercoaster
-- 'tip_calc': program that calculates the cost of a meal
+- 'tip_calc': program that calculates the cost of a meal for each person; the user inputs the cost of the meal, what percentage tip they want to give, and between how many people the bill will be split (MY program that I wrote without any additional aid)
-- 'tip_calc2'
+- 'tip_calc2':
 - 'type_errors_ex'
 - 'weeks_left'